Supercolony-net/openbrush-contracts/README.md

 [![Docs](https://img.shields.io/badge/docs-%F0%9F%93%84-blue)](https://supercolony-net.github.io/openbrush-contracts)

-Our mission with this project is to make ink! development faster, safer and easier
+Our mission with this project is to make ink! development faster, safer and easier.

 ## Summary
 **OpenBrush is a library for smart contract development on ink!.**

-Why using this library?
+Why use this library?
 - To make contracts **interoperable** to do **safe** cross-contracts calls (by having the same functions signature among every contracts)
 - To ensure the usage of [Polkadot Standards Proposals](https://github.com/w3f/PSPs) *[WIP]*
 - To ensure the usage of the **latest & most secure** implementation
-- Useful contracts that provides custom logic to be implemented in contracts
+- Useful contracts that provide custom logic to be implemented in contracts
-- To **save time** from writing boiler-plate code
+- To **save time** by not writing boilerplate code
 - Useful features which can simplify development

-Which Standard tokens & useful contracts does it provide ?
+Which Standard tokens & useful contracts does it provide?
 - **Fungible Token** *ERC20 equivalent*
-- **Non-Fongible Token** *ERC721 equivalent*
+- **Non-Fungible Token** *ERC721 equivalent*
 - **Multi-Token** *ERC1155 equivalent*
-- **Ownable** Restrict access to action to non-owner
+- **Ownable** Restrict access to action for non-owners
 - **Roles** Define set of roles and restrict access to action by roles
 - **Reentrancy guard** Prevent reentrant calls to a function
 - **Pausable** Pause/Unpause the contract to disable/enable some operations